 1931/32 Douglas 750cc Works Racing Sidecar Outfit

-The 1930s were indeed difficult times for Douglas and although the company had achieved massive success and publicity in its dirt track racing days this was not having the desired impact on production model sales across the board.
-1931 was the year of the tartan tank models and this Works outfit is presented in that livery.
-It is believed to be one of just three examples of this Works model built and thought to be Jack Douglass own machine.
+The 1930's were difficult times for Douglas for although the company had achieved massive success and publicity in its dirt track racing days this was not having the desired impact on sales of production models.
+1931 was the year of the 'tartan tank' models and this works outfit is presented in that livery.
+It is believed to be one of just three examples of this works model built and thought to be Jack Douglas's own machine.
 Jack had of course enjoyed particular success in dirt track racing, notably at the Bristol track.
-Cyril Pullin campaigned a 746cc sidecar outfit and the Bury brothers were to campaign one of these machines with great success, Ted Bury steering the model to win the Syston Championship in 1931, the Mountain Mile Grand Prix organised by the Sydenham Club in 1932 and going on to be placed well in many road races until late in the 1930s.
-The 750cc racer featured Douglas forks, Sturmey Archer gearbox to Douglass order, a bronze crank case for extra strength with cylinder barrels spigotted and ground in and distinctive exhaust porting.
-The model featured highly effective 9 inch servo-assisted brakes and a two section fuel tank.
-The sidecar was cleverly hinged for easy engine adjustment access.
+Cyril Pullin campaigned a 746cc sidecar outfit and the Bury brothers were to campaign one of these machines with great success, Ted Bury steering winning the Syston Championship in 1931, the Mountain Mile Grand Prix organised by the Sydenham Club in 1932 and going on to be placed well in many road races until late in the 1930s.
+The 750cc racer featured Douglas forks, Sturmey-Archer gearbox to Douglas's order, a bronze crankcase for extra strength with cylinder barrels spigotted and ground in, and distinctive exhaust porting.
+The model also featured highly effective 9" servo-assisted brakes and a two-section fuel tank while the sidecar was cleverly hinged for easy access to the engine.